anirudhsom/PI-Net/README.md

 ## Required Packages

-We ask the reviewers to run the code on a linux machine and have the following packages installed.
-We assume all necessary packages are already installed.
+Please install the following packages to before running the code.

 - numpy
 - scipy